-Well after a bit of searching replacements were found!
+Well, after a bit of searching, replacements were found!
 A better, and slightly more cockroach sized, solar cell was discovered and tested.
 A more powerful and flexible motor was bought.
-Now all those Solar Cockroach lovers out there can get back to making what they love: lead solder covered children's toys.
+Now all of those Solar Cockroach lovers out there can get back to making what they love: lead solder covered children's toys.

 Time: 15-30 minutes